Nevada Captain's License Requirements

-OUPV (Six-Pack) and Master credentials for charter operators in Nevada.
+OUPV (Six-Pack) and Master credential paths for charter boats, tour boats, and passenger-for-hire operators in Nevada.

 TL;DR

 Nevada does not issue its own captain's license — the credential is the federal USCG OUPV or Master license.
+Pick OUPV for six-passenger uninspected charter boats and Master for inspected passenger vessels or larger passenger count.
 The nearest USCG Regional Examination Center is Long Beach, CA. Nevada is landlocked.
 Lake Mead and Lake Tahoe guide services pursue OUPV Inland; some Tahoe sightseeing-vessel operators run Master 25 or 50.

 - Master 25 GT — small-vessel inspected master, common for harbour tour boats and inland sightseeing.